sofie

 I am a researcher in development economics, based at the Institute for Futures Studies (IFFS) and at the University of Gothenburg.
 My research interests and empirical work cover a broad range of issue

-Ann-Sofie Isaksson: Internet connectivity and educational outcomes: Evidence from Sub-Saharan Africa.
+Ann-Sofie Isaksson: Internet Connectivity and Child Learning: Evidence from Sub-Saharan Africa.

 Venue: Institute for Futures Studies, Holländargatan 13 in Stockholm Research seminar with Ann-Sofie Isaksson, researcher in development economics, based at the Institute for Futures Studies (IFFS) and